 ASU affiliates | please self-enroll in the Clery course using your employer email address through Continuing and Professional Education at ASU.

-For questions regarding Campus Security Authorities, statistics, reporting of other Clery related questions, contact:
+For questions regarding Campus Security Authorities, statistics, reporting or other Clery related questions, call 480-965-3456.

 A Campus Security Authority is defined as: